Aubrey Carter

 Lindsay says this sounds like a high-level business meeting.

-Aubrey agrees and says that it would sound off if you switched to informal subjunctive in such a formal setting.
+Aubrey agrees and says that it might sound too informal if you don’t use correct grammar in a formal setting.

 Takeaway

-Native English speakers may not always communicate with correct grammar and that’s okay.
+Native English speakers may not always use correct grammar.

-If you are in an informal setting and talking to friends, family or colleagues, it’s alright to loosen up and speak freely without worrying too much about your grammar.
+If you are talking to friends, family or colleagues in an informal setting, it’s alright to loosen up and speak freely without worrying too much about your grammar.

-But if you are at work, it’s best to know how to communicate well to show your professionalism.
+However, if you are at work, it’s best to know how to use correct grammar to show your professionalism.

-You don’t have to be correct all the time with your grammar, and you shouldn’t correct someone else once you notice a mistake.
+You don’t have to be correct all the time with your grammar, and you shouldn’t correct someone else if you notice a mistake.

-But it is good to be equipped with the knowledge of proper grammar when the occasion or situation asks for it.
+However, you should be equipped with correct grammar when the occasion or situation requires it.

 • Badges (1)